ibm-messaging/mq-dev-patterns/JMS/README.md

 - Linux: /home/<User_Name>/.m2/repository
 - Mac: /Users/<user_name>/.m2/repository

-You will need to refer to the dependencies when you run any of the samples.
-To simplify this process you can download the dependencies by running the maven command:
+The maven build has been configured to create an uber jar containing all dependencies, but if you need the jar files in a more convenient location you can run the maven command:

 ````
 mvn dependency:copy-dependencies -DoutputDirectory=.